grandtheft-spaceship/angular_rails_udemy/notes.md

 * Be mindful on scoping
 * Specific styles for a component need to be included in the same directory as the component

+## Setting Additional Global Styles for All Application Components in Angular 2

+* We can set up a global stylesheet, but can override specific styling with document-specific stylesheets

 ## How to Override the Default Bootstrap 4 Navigation Styles